skylight-hq/skylight.digital/_blog_posts/public_servant_learning_techniques.md

 This is where a human expert is really helpful.
 When you ask a question which demonstrates confusion, they can quickly lead you to the light.
 If you've spent nine hours reading, it's probably time for you to spend one hour at a meetup, a conference, or with some expert you can buttonhole.

 Among the best ways to do this is to attend a hackathon, where you join a team doing a real (though very small) project.
-You may have to carry water; don't worry &mdash; you'll still be welcome, except by the small percentage of people who are extremely competitive.
+You may have to carry water; don't worry — you'll still be welcome, except by the small percentage of people who are extremely competitive.
 If that seems like too big a leap, find a relevant "meetup" in your area and attend that.

 ## Be skeptical but not jaded

 As in all human endeavors, there are fashion trends and fads.
 At any given moment, there are words and concepts hyped beyond reality.
 "Blockchain" and "Artificial Intelligence" are such words at the time of this writing.
 It's wise to take claims with a grain of salt.

 Recently my study partner and I considered quantum computing.
-I personally felt that quantum computing was such a fad &mdash; that it was overhyped, or possibly even simple snake oil.
+I personally felt that quantum computing was such a fad — that it was overhyped, or possibly even simple snake oil.
 In response to that, we bought a textbook and started working through some of the problems, and our position shifted.
-We now believe quantum computing will probably (though not definitely) be important &mdash; 20 years from now.
+We now believe quantum computing will probably (though not definitely) be important — 20 years from now.

-Spend a little time &mdash; often just a few hours is sufficient &mdash; doing the math, and enlightenment will follow.
+Spend a little time — often just a few hours is sufficient — doing the math, and enlightenment will follow.

 The antidote to snake oil is elbow grease.